garbles/angular-gs-rails-api-factory/README.md

 Easy setup for accessing Rails API endpoints.

-__RESTANGULAR is better than this and you should probably use RESTANGULAR in most of your use cases.__
+__RESTANGULAR is better than this and you should probably use RESTANGULAR in most of your use cases.
+I wrote this for the lelz.__

 ### Installing